Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Methodology

-To understand what high- vs.\ low-probability tokens look like in practice, we visualize the top 100 tokens by average model probability.
-High-probability tokens are dominated by mathematical and logical operators, brackets, variable names, and formatting markers; even small errors in these tokens can invalidate an entire solution.
-Low-probability tokens are mostly generic content words that contribute less to the core reasoning and are more easily replaceable.
-This observation motivates emphasizing high-probability tokens, since they carry the most critical signal for correctness.

-To determine whether emphasizing high-probability tokens is indeed beneficial, we compare: (i) \textbf{TR-GRPO}, which assigns higher weights to high-probability tokens and lower weights to low-probability ones; and (ii) a \textbf{Reverse} variant that inverts TR-GRPO's weight by assigning $2-w$ to any token whose TR-GRPO weight is $w$.
-As shown in Figure~\ref{fig:compare_reverse}, \textbf{TR-GRPO (blue)} consistently outperforms both \textbf{Reverse (orange)} and the \textbf{GRPO baseline (green)} across K\&K puzzle sizes (3--7), while Reverse tracks GRPO closely without clear improvement.
-Beyond accuracy, this ablation supports the generalization view: prioritizing semantically critical, high-probability tokens improves robustness of the learned behavior, whereas over-amplifying rare tokens does not.

 Eq.~(\ref{eq:sharpness_approx}) suggests that smaller gradient norms correspond to less sharp updates and hence better generalization.
-From Theorem~\ref{thm:our_grad_norm}, TR-GRPO suppresses extreme token gradients through the stabilizing factor $w_{i,t}(1-\pi_\theta(o_{i,t}))$.
-To validate this mechanism, we track gradient norms during training under three RLVR settings in Figure~\ref{fig:grad_norm}.
-Compared to GRPO, TR-GRPO exhibits smaller fluctuations and fewer outlier spikes, consistent with reduced sharpness and improved generalization.
+From Theorems~\ref{thm:grad_bound} and \ref{thm:bounds}, GRPO-SG suppresses extreme token gradients through the stabilizing factor $w_{i,t}(1-\pi_\theta(o_{i,t}))$.
+To validate this mechanism, we track gradient norms during training under three RLVR settings, as shown in Figure~\ref{fig:grad_norm}.
+Across all settings, GRPO-SG exhibits smaller fluctuations and fewer outlier spikes than GRPO, consistent with reduced sharpness and improved generalization.

-In addition to gradient-norm analysis, we also track training rewards across logic, math, and agentic settings.
-TR-GRPO yields higher and more stable reward trajectories than GRPO, indicating more effective learning while simultaneously controlling sharpness.
+In addition to gradient-norm analysis, we also track training rewards across math reasoning, agentic and logic settings in Appendix Figure~\ref{fig:training_reward}.
+GRPO-SG yields higher and more stable reward trajectories than GRPO, indicating more effective learning while simultaneously controlling sharpness.